MadLadSquad/MadLadSquadSite/README.md

 - [UntitledDEPowerManager](https://github.com/MadLadSquad/UntitledDEPowerManager) - A power manager for UDE, to be developed
 - [UntitledDEWallpaperManager](https://github.com/MadLadSquad/UntitledDEWallpaperManager) - A wallpaper manager for UDE, to be developed
 - [UntitledDESettings](https://github.com/MadLadSquad/UntitledDESettings) - A settings manager for UDE, to be developed
-- [UntitledCalculator](https://github.com/MadLadSquad/UntitledCalculator) - A cross-platform calculator application, to be developed
+- [UntitledCalculator](https://github.com/MadLadSquad/UntitledCalculator) - A cross-platform calculator application
-- [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer) - A minimal cross-platform image viewer, to be developed
+- [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer) - A minimal cross-platform image viewer
 - [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE
 - [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text
 - [UntitledNotify](https://github.com/MadLadSquad/UntitledNotify) - Cross-platform OS notification library, to be developed